MiaoshiqiLiu/My_personal_site/content/home/about.md

   course = "Summer Research Intern" institution = "University of Michigan" year = 2018

 +++

 # Biography

-Haowei Sun is an undergraduate of automation at Tsinghua University.
-His research interests include intelligent transportation, optimization method and deep reinforcement learning.
+Miaoshiqi LIU is an undergraduate student majoring in Pure and Applied Mathematics at Tsinghua University.
+She is expected to graduate in July 2019.
+As for a next life step, she is determined to pursue further study in Statistics.
+Her research interests include Nonparametric Estimation, Spatial Statistics and Statistical Machine learning.
+She also has diverse interests in multi-discipline research between Statistics and other fields, such as Bioinformatics, Ecology, Finance and Social Science.